KRFOSS/kali-docs/installation/network-pxe/index.md

 - - -

-With the edits in place, the dnsmasq service needs to be restarted in order for the changes to take effect.
+With the edits in place, the dnsmasq service needs to be restarted in order for the changes to take effect:

 ```console
 kali@kali:~$ sudo systemctl restart dnsmasq